LinuxForHealth/hl7v2-fhir-converter/README.md

 * SPM - Specimen
 * TXA - Transcription Document Header

+The converter _partially_ supports the following message types/events (To utilize the partial support, add the message to src/main/resources/config.properties):
+* OML_O21 - Laboratory Order
+    * Repeating ORDER groups are not supported
+    * ServiceRequest resources are only created when both ORC and OBR are provided
+    * PID must be provided to avoid FHIR validation errors

 If you need another message type/event . . .  contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md)!

 ## Additional Documentation